How to verify an Ansible project signature?

 ansible-sign

-The ansible-sign command has been available since 2022 for installation in the most modern operating system.
 It is a command line tool so simplify the Project signing process using your terminal.
-Using the ansible-sign command, we can verify the GPG signature of an Ansible project.

 I’m going to show you how to verify the signature of an Ansible project using the ansible-sign command line utility.
 At the beginning of this example, we start with a project with all our Ansible files already signed with a GPG signature.
-By the end of this demo, we will verify if the signature is correct for the current Ansible project directory.
+By the end of this Playbook, we will verify if the signature is correct for the current Ansible project directory.

 Project directory files: